karunakarrao/DevOps/Docker/Docker-notes.md

 	$ docker rm <container-name/container-ID>	--> to remove a stopped/Exited container

 	$ docker exec -it <container-name/container-ID> <command> 	--> -i interactive and -t terminal
 	$ docker exec -it my-nginx /bin/bash		--> connecting to running docker conatainer (my-nginx is container name)
 	$ docker exec my-nginx uname -a 		--> to exicute a command to check os details cmd: uname -a

 Q. how to update running container to publish port?
 ----------------------------------------------------
+No, we can't do that. to publish the port, we need to do it in the begining other wise we need to stop and remove the container. and then recreate a new container.

 Docker : Image handling
 ------------------------------------------------------